palewire/censusbatchgeocoder/README.md

 >>> import censusbatchgeocoder
 ```

-According to the [official Census documentation](https://www.documentcloud.org/documents/3894452-Census-Geocoding-Services-API.html), the input file should have no more than 1,000 rows and is expected to contain a comma-delimited list of addresses, without a header, segmented into the following fields.
+According to the [official Census documentation](https://www.documentcloud.org/documents/3894452-Census-Geocoding-Services-API.html), the input file is expected to contain a comma-delimited list of addresses, without a header, segmented into the following fields.

 * Your unique identifier for the record
 * Structure number and street name (required)